adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

  * it occurs in the type ``u[x0, ..., xn]`` of the field ``foo``;

- * at least one occurrence is not under a type family; (TODO: define more precisely)
+ * at least one of the occurrences is rigid (i.e. not under a type family); (TODO: define more precisely)

  * it does not occur in the type of any other field.